psrpinto/rev2-master-keyboard/README.md

 ### Program Change in Multimode
 With `Local Control` set to `Off`, and `Multimode` set to `On`, Program Change messages triggered by the Program and Bank knobs are only sent to Layer A's MIDI channel, i.e. they aren't duplicated to Layer B's MIDI channel.
 In a setting where these messages are re-routed back to the Rev2, this causes Layer A's Program to change, while Layer B's Program remains unchanged.

+## Contributing
+If you use this project and have any issues with it, or have any kind of feedback, please consider [opening an issue](https://github.com/psrpinto/rev2-master-keyboard/issues/new).